-One of my biggest fears when cooking on the grill, is to serve meat that is not tender.
+One of my biggest fears when cooking on the grill is to serve meat that is not tender.
 I have used many tools and other ways to make sure my meat was tender.
 However, have you ever heard of tenderizing meat with baking soda?

 Let’s see how to do tenderizing meat with baking soda.